-The principle of this method can also be applied to objects made up of multiple m-reps figures, in which case the hinge atoms on the subfigures are the natural choices for augmenting atoms.
-For details refer to [33].
+The ideas of residual deformation and prediction can also be applied to objects made up of multiple m-reps figures, in which case the hinge atoms on the subfigures are the natural choices for augmenting atoms.
+For details refer to [35].

 Our tests have suggested that the statistical shape model learned from training sets produce visually valid samples.
 However, we need a more rigorous way of evaluating these probability models and comparing them with other shape models.
 This is still work in progress.
-Other questions that require further investigation include: method for determining augmenting atoms, prediction algorithms, and object-based image match models.
+Other questions that require further investigation include the following: method for determining augmenting atoms, prediction algorithms, and object-based image match models.